The Role of Nutrition & Fitness In Recovery

 Pantry & Community Meals Program

 Our CJO House Pantry was built because we strongly believe that an individual recovering from the effects of substance abuse, must have with balanced, calorically appropriate meals.
 This may be difficult to attain during the initial stages of recovery but should be targeted as a primary goal in the early stages of recovery.

-We initially obtained funding from Walmart for the construction materials needed to build out our pantry as well as the funding needed to purchase an additional refrigerator and freezer for storage.
-We continue to reach out to our local sponsors to obtain ongoing funding to support this program.
-We are also pursuing membership in a food bank to reduce the cost of our food purchases.
+We initially obtained funding from Walmart for the construction materials needed to build out our pantry as well as the funding needed to purchase additional refrigerators and freezers for storage.
+Local sponsors, including Walmart, BJ's, Shaws and Stop & Shop, also provided the stock for our pantry on an ongoing basis.
+We continue to reach out to our local sponsors to obtain support for this program.
+Our membership in the GBFB greatly reduces the cost of our food purchases ensuring our continued viability.

-We are making every effort to keep out pantry stocked while also helping residents to learn the skills necessary to prepare a healthy diet rich with nutrient-dense foods.
-Our goal is to assist our residents in preparing multiple CJO House Community Meals from the stock in our Pantry each week so our residents are never lacking in nutrition.
+We keep our pantry fully stocked so our residents can learn the skills necessary to prepare healthy meals rich with nutrient-dense foods.
+Our goal is to assist our residents in preparing individual and CJO House Community Meals from the stock in our Pantry each day so our residents are never hungry or lacking in nutrition.
 We want our residents to stay focused on their recovery and be successful every step of the way.